ACM40960/project-shubidiwoop/README.md

 ### Contributing

-We welcome contributions to the **SportsStatPredict** project!
+We welcome contributions to the project!
 To contribute:

 1. Fork the repository.
 2. Create a new branch for your feature: `git checkout -b feature-new-feature`